St Anthony’s Millicent

 • Grow student capacity through intentionally delivered social-emotional learning, side-by-side coaching, shared Growth Action Planning processes and through both implicit and explicit learning approaches.

-• Empower educators to work together in shared intent.
+• Empower educators to work together in shared intent (including with students and families).

 Students